crosstheages/public-data/patch-notes-arise.md

 - Fixed an issue with Life weapon’s Talent Ability 3 modifier, which now deals damage correctly based on Power ÷ 8 on each tick.
 - Fixed aura application issues on Life and Light talents where effects could fail to apply to players.
 - Fixed some sounds attenuation replication on some weapons
+- Updated the questions of the form for the "Rate your test" button
+- Linux and Mac users using VM can now launch the game without being disconnected by EAC

 ### Balancing
 - [Reduce] Light Finisher 3 now grants a shield equal to 100 + (Power ÷ 8) instead of a flat 50% of the target's max HP.
 Its damage has also been reduced from Power × 4 to Power × 3.